 Using the metro: When travelling on the Métro you need to decide which station you wish to get to and then check the name of the station at the END of the line in the direction in which you will be travelling as this determines which train you get.
 So, for example, imagine that you have arrived on Eurostar at the Gare du Nord and you wish to head south to Les Halles near The Seine River.
 This is Métro line 4 so you must follow signs and trains in the direction of Porte d’Orléans that is the last station at the southern end of the line.
 Should you have wished to travel north on line 4 then you would have followed signs in the direction of Porte de Clignancourt.

 RER trains (Réseau Express Régional) operate a similar procedure.
 These are five suburban trains (Routes A-E), often double deckers, that serve outlying suburbs (e.g.: Disneyland Paris is on Line A).
 As the Disney route will probably be the most popular RER destination from Paris it is worth noting that line ‘A’ splits and you need to get the one to Marne-la-Vallée/Chessy.

 Weather in Paris

-In the spring/autumn there is always the risk of a shower in Paris, however as the summer approaches the weather warms up, becomes more reliable and pleasant balmy evenings are the norm.
+In the spring/autumn there is always the risk of a shower so using an umbrella is one of the things to do in Paris, however as the summer approaches the weather warms up, becomes more reliable and pleasant balmy evenings are the norm.